Erik Larson (author): Writing career

 Larson's first newspaper job was with the Bucks County Courier Times in Levittown, Pennsylvania, where he wrote about murder, witches, environmental poisons, and other "equally pleasant" things.
 He later became a features writer for The Wall Street Journal and Time.
 His magazine stories have appeared in The New Yorker, The Atlantic Monthly, Harper's, and other publications.

 Books

 Erik Larson talks about In The Garden of Beasts: Love, Terror, and An American Family in Hitler's Berlin on Bookbits radio.

 Larson has written a number of books, mostly historical nonfiction.
 In a 2016 interview with the Knoxville Mercury, Larson stated he does all of his own research, asking, "why should I let anybody else have that fun?"
 He included among his literary inspirations David McCullough, Barbara Tuchman, David Halberstam, and Walter Lord.

-Larson's 2006 book, Thunderstruck, intersperses the story of Hawley Harvey Crippen with that of Guglielmo Marconi and the invention of radio.
+Larson's 2006 book, Thunderstruck, intertwines the story of Hawley Harvey Crippen with that of Guglielmo Marconi and the invention of radio.

 Larson released his first novel in audiobook format only, titled No One Goes Alone, on September 28, 2021.